 Look Into Refinancing

 Refinancing your loan into one with a lower interest rate and/or a shorter term (such as a 15-year mortgage) can help you pay off your mortgage faster.
-A shorter term usually comes with a lower interest rate, so you’re saving on interest while also paying your mortgage off sooner than 30 years.
+A shorter term usually comes with a lower interest rate, so you’re saving on interest while also paying your mortgage off in less than 30 years.

 Refinancing to a lower interest rate will reduce your monthly mortgage payment, so if you continue to make the higher payment, you’ll pay your mortgage off faster.